ifu-lobuntu/jbpm-designer-extensions/jbpm-designer-vdml/progress_vdlib.md

 #In Progress

-##Property Editors
- - BusinessItemDefinition.isFungible
- - BusinessItemDefinition.isShareable

 #To do

 ##Misc
- - *Show images in Palette
  - Generate Code for all the VDML Elements, including OrgStructure Elements

 ##Stencils
+ - *CapabilityDefition
+ - *CapabilityCategory
+ - CapabilityDependency
+ - Actor
+ - RoleDefinition
- - Capability
+ - ValueDefinition

 ##Property Editors